 - Check with your travel insurer to ensure you are covered for all the activities you intend to undertake, such as car hire, riding motorcycles or adventure activities.
 Restrictions can apply.

-- Rabies is endemic in Bulgaria.
+- Rabies is common in Bulgaria.
 If a dog or other animal bites or scratches you, seek immediate medical assistance.
 See

 - Australia has a Consulate in Sofia, headed by an Honorary Consul, which can provide limited consular services (not including the issue of passports).
 Full consular services are available from the Australian Embassy in Athens.
 See